Two-stage least squares with treatment-covariate interactions for treatment effect heterogeneity: Identification of LATE

-We use the subscript $\times+$ to signify the interacted first stage and additive second stage.
-The additive, interacted, and interacted-additive \tslss in Definitions \ref{def:2sls_a}--\ref{def:2sls_i} and \ref{def:2sls_hybrid} are three variants of \tslss discussed in the LATE literature, summarized in Table \ref{tb:unification}.
+We use the subscript $\times+$ to denote the combination of an interacted first stage of $D_i$ on $(\zxi,\xxi)$ and an additive second stage of $\yi$ on $(\di, \xxi)$.
+The additive, interacted, and interacted-additive \tsls\ in Definitions \ref{def:2sls_a}--\ref{def:2sls_i} and \ref{def:2sls_hybrid} are three variants of \tsls\ discussed in the LATE literature.
 The combination of additive first stage and interacted second stage leads to degenerate second stage and is hence omitted.

-Let $\hta$ denote the coefficient of $\hdi$ from the additive \tslss in Definition \ref{def:2sls_a}.
+Let $\hta$ denote the coefficient on $\di$ from the additive \tsls\ in Definition \ref{def:2sls_a}.
 Let $\ta$ and $\tia$ denote the probability limits of $\hta$ and $\htia$, respectively.
-Proposition \ref{prop:unification} below states the conditions for $\taa$ and $\tia$ to identify a weighted average of $\tc(X_i)$, and contrasts the results with that of $\ti$.
+We summarize in Proposition \ref{prop:unification} below the identification results for $\taa$, $\tia$, and $\ti$.